LDRS 100. Introduction to Interprofesssional Education and Collaboration. .5 Unit.

 LDRS 415.
 Practice Management II.
 1.5 Unit.

 Practice Management II is entirely focused on each student producing his or her business plan by researching a potential area where they intend to practice.
 The business plan is constructed from the results of research done to complete homework for each session.
 Student findings serve as the basis for discussion and sharing of ideas to aid each student in improving their business plan.

 LDRS 416.
 Practice Management III.
 1.5 Unit.

 This course is designed to develop practical knowledge and skills in dental practice management.
 As the student prepares for clinical practice, topics surrounding negotiation of working contracts, insurance contract evaluation, policies, compliance, and marketing are among some of the most important issues to be familiar with.
-Skills acquired in the preceding course are applied to the student's "practice" (panel of patients) for evaluation of practice productivity and growth.
+The course will take a fourth year dental student from start to finish of owning and running a successful dental practice.

 LDRS 420.
 Jurisprudence and Professional Ethical Responsibility. .5 Unit.

 The didactic curriculum provides historical background as well as current tools needed to be able to make sound ethical and legal decisions for clinical practice.